 What You Bring to the USGA:

-- Ph.D. in agronomy or horticulture with an emphasis in turfgrass science required.
+- Ph.D. in agronomy, horticulture, biology or related field with an emphasis in turfgrass science required.

-- Demonstrated experience in developing and maintaining a proactive, viable turfgrass research program, including publications. (minimum of seven years)
+- Demonstrated experience in developing and maintaining a proactive, viable turfgrass research program, including publications. (minimum of four years)

 - Strategic vision for issues impacting the industry.